PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/woo-doku-jokul/readme.txt

 Fixing minor bug and adjust code to wordpress standards.

 == Change Log ==
+= 1.3.16 =
+Fixing minor bug and adjust code to wordpress standards.

 1.3.15 -
 DOKU Payment Support Tax and Fee for indodana.